dtinth/essay/README.md

 export default runUnitTests
 ```

-#### the coverage magic
+### the coverage magic

-This module rewrites coverage data to be in README.md!
+This module rewrites the coverage data so that you can view the coverage report for README.md.
+It’s quite complex and thus deserves its own section.

 ```js
 // mapSourceCoverage.js